Fortification of Dorchester Heights: British reaction

+British General Howe looked over from Boston the next morning and remarked that "the rebels have done more in one night than my whole army would have done in a month."
+He did not know what had been going on in the woods just six miles from his army.

 Admiral Shuldham, commander of the British fleet, declared that the fleet was in danger unless the position on the heights was taken.
-Howe and his staff then determined to contest the occupation of the heights, and made plans for an assault, preparing to send 2,400 men under cover of darkness to attack the position.
-Washington, notified of British movements, increased the forces on the heights until there were nearly 6,000 men on the Dorchester lines.
+Howe and his staff then determined to contest the occupation of the heights and made plans for an assault, preparing to send 2,400 men under cover of darkness to attack the position.
+Washington was notified of British movements and increased the forces on the heights until there were nearly 6,000 men on the Dorchester lines.
 However, a snow storm began late on March 5 and halted any chance of a battle for several days.
-By the time the storm subsided, Howe reconsidered launching an attack, reasoning that preserving the army for battle elsewhere was of higher value than attempting to hold Boston.
+By the time that the storm subsided, Howe reconsidered launching an attack, reasoning that preserving the army for battle elsewhere was of higher value than attempting to hold Boston.